 It’s a really bad situation for everyone.
 The exam is, in many ways, a repeat of the assault.
-A woman – or sometimes a man, or a boy – must submit to much the same de-personalization, and objectification, and penetration, that they just suffered through.
+A woman – or sometimes a man, or a child – must submit to much the same de-personalization, objectification, and penetration, that they just suffered through.
 I can’t begin to imagine how the victim feels.
 I know it make me feel like crap.
-And you never know what to say to a rape victim, how to suppress support, compassion, and encouragement.
+And you never know what to say to a rape victim, how to express support, compassion, and encouragement.
 I’m not sure much encouragement is possible at that initial stage.

-After years of doing these exams, I realized something.
+After three decades of doing these exams, I realized something.
 Almost none of the victims had any physical injuries.
 Except for one particularly depressing case, a prostitute who had been beaten with a garden hose by her pimp, the victims I saw rarely had so much as a bruise or a scratch.

 But the victim will, nevertheless, accept the assertion of the rapist.
-She will feel that she is worthless, insignificant, even disposable.
-Only after years of effort and healing can she even begin to crawl out of that hole.
-So what can we say to a rape victim that might help her?
+His actions treat her as someone who is worthless, insignificant, even disposable.
+And at some level, she accepts his degradation of her, at some basic level, she agrees with him.
+Only after years of effort and counseling can she even begin to crawl out of that hole.

 Searching for Words

-After three decades of performing these exams, I was confronted by a rape case where there was nothing left to do but despair.
+Recently I was confronted by a rape case where there was nothing left to do but despair.
 It was a young teenager, a good student from a good family, who unfortunately lived in a poor neighborhood.
 The rape had taken place a week before.
 She had been afraid to tell her mother because of course, the victim blames herself.